HWBP #2: Reactive chat list

 }

-The most important concept introduced here is the ability to combine multiple Flows into a single Flow.
+The most important concept introduced here is the ability to combine multiple Flow

 Think of a car factory.
 You might have 2 assembly lines, one that builds the car internals (engine, etc.), the other that builds the car externals (doors, etc.).
 At some point, the outputs of both lines are combined into a single object (e.g. the car), which then continues to the next steps (e.g. painting, testing, etc.).